-The original recipe called for ground meat and rice cooked inside of cabbage leaves.
-After experimenting, I think it's best to add some additional vegetables to the mix and slow cook them in bone broth.
+The original recipe called for ground meat and rice cooked inside cabbage leaves.
+After experimenting, I think it’s best to add some additional vegetables to the mix and slow-cook them in bone broth.
 Not only is it more nutritious, but it also creates a more hydrating texture and experience.
 Or in other words, I think it tastes better with some additional veggies mixed in.

 You might also like the Christmas Goose Stew made from the aftermath of this same meal.

-These cabbage rolls are the result of experimenting on and adjusting that original recipe from the cookbook club dinner.
+These cabbage rolls are the result of experimenting with and adjusting the original recipe from the cookbook club dinner.
 The modified veggie-laden rolls have become a staple in our house.
 The stuffed cabbage rolls also freeze well and serve as a great meal prep recipe.

 Stuffing and Cooking Cabbage Rolls